brianacnguyen/Front-end-Developer-Interview-Questions/README.md

 #### General Questions:

 * What did you learn yesterday/this week?
+- To keep code clean and modular, it's optimal to keep 1 component per file (less than 500 LoC), smaller functions (less than 75 LoC)
 * What excites or interests you about coding?
 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?